Hanzade Doğan Boyner

 Hanzade Doğan Boyner (born 1972) is a Turkish businesswoman, philanthropist, entrepreneur and e-commerce pioneer.
 She is the founding chairwoman of Doğan Online Group Companies, the largest online corporation in Eastern Europe, the Middle East, and Africa, and is the founder and chairperson of the e-commerce platform Hepsiburada, often called “The Amazon of the East".
 In July 2019, Forbes called her “one of the most successful women tech entrepreneurs in the world,” and Fortune Turkey has credited her with leading the country’s digital transformation.

-Hanzade Doğan Boyner is vice chairwoman of Doğan Holding, one of Turkey’s largest conglomerates operating in the energy, media, industry, trade, insurance, and tourism industries.
-She previously served as chairperson of the Doğan Media Group, which includes Posta, one of Turkey's highest-selling daily newspapers.
-She also served as the chairperson of Petrol Ofisi.
+Boyner is chairwoman of Doğan Holding, one of Turkey’s largest conglomerates operating in the energy, media, industry, trade, insurance, and tourism industries.
+She was chairperson of the Doğan Media Group, which includes Posta, one of Turkey's highest-selling daily newspapers.
+She also was the chairperson of Petrol Ofisi.

-A frequent speaker at international fora, Hanzade Doğan Boyner presented at the 2020 World Economic Forum (WEF) annual meeting in Davos, Switzerland, and at the 2019 Fortune Global Forum in Paris, France.
-She is the founding member and vice chairwoman of the Global Relations Forum (GRF), and also serves on the Brookings Institution Board of Trustees and the Board of Overseers at Columbia University’s Columbia Business School.
+A frequent speaker at international fora, Boyner presented at the 2020 World Economic Forum (WEF) annual meeting in Davos, Switzerland, and at the 2019 Fortune Global Forum in Paris, France.
+She is a founding member and vice chairwoman of the Global Relations Forum (GRF), and is on the Brookings Institution Board of Trustees and the Board of Overseers at Columbia University’s Columbia Business School.

 Early life

 Born in 1972 in Istanbul, Turkey, Hanzade Doğan Boyner is the third daughter of Aydın Doğan and Sema Doğan.
-Her father is a Turkish billionaire media tycoon, business magnate, entrepreneur, philanthropist, and investor who founded Doğan Holding, one of Turkey's largest conglomerates.
+Her father is a Turkish billionaire businessman who founded Doğan Holding, one of Turkey's largest conglomerates.
 Her mother is a former Board Member at Dogan Sirketler Grubu Holdings.

-Hanzade Doğan Boyner attended high school at Lycée Français Saint Michel in Istanbul.
+Boyner attended high school at Lycée Français Saint Michel in Istanbul.
 She obtained a bachelor's degree from the London School of Economics and a master's degree in business administration from Columbia University in New York City.

 Business career

-After graduating from the London School of Economics, Hanzade Doğan Boyner commenced her professional career at Goldman Sachs London’s Chartered Market Technician (CMT) department as a financial analyst.
+After graduating from the London School of Economics, Boyner commenced her professional career at Goldman Sachs London’s Chartered Market Technician (CMT) department as a financial analyst.

-After working briefly for the family business, Hanzade Doğan Boyner launched Doğan Online, the country’s leading internet holding company, and founded tech companies Hepsiburada in 2001 and Nesine in 2006.
+After working briefly for the family business, Boyner launched Doğan Online, the country’s leading internet holding company, and founded tech companies Hepsiburada in 2001 and Nesine in 2006.

 Hepsiburada

 Credited by Fortune Turkey with leading the country’s digital transformation, Hanzade Doğan Boyner founded Hepsiburada in 2000, and it is now known as "the Amazon of the East."

-Under Hanzade Doğan Boyner’s leadership, the Hepsiburada Group operates the leading e-commerce platform in Turkey and the greater region.
+Under Boyner’s leadership, the Hepsiburada Group operates the leading e-commerce platform in Turkey and the greater region.
 Hepsiburada’s fully integrated business ecosystem includes: Hepsijet, a last-mile delivery service; Hepsipay, an online licensed payment platform, and Hepsiexpress, offering everything from groceries to laptops.